 The idea is clear to a point: it is irrational to object to death, since we do not object to pre-vital nonexistence (the state of nonexistence that preceded our lives), and the two are alike in all relevant respects, so that any objection to the one would apply to the other.
 However, Lucretius' argument admits of more than one interpretation, depending on whether it is supposed to address death understood as the ending of life or death understood as the state we are in after life is ended (or both).

 On the first interpretation, the ending of life is not bad, since the only thing we could hold against it is the fact that it is followed by our nonexistence, yet the latter is not objectionable, as is shown by the fact that we do not object to our nonexistence before birth.
 So understood, the symmetry argument is weak.
 Our complaint about death need not be that the state of nonexistence is ghastly.
-Instead, our complaint might be that death brings life, which is a good thing, to an end, and, all things being equal, what ends good things is bad.
+Instead, our complaint might be that death brings life, which is a good thing, to an end, and, other things being equal, what deprives us of good things is bad.
 Notice that the mirror image of death is birth (or, more precisely, becoming alive), and the two affect us in very different ways: birth makes life possible; it starts a good thing going.
 Death makes life impossible; it brings a good thing to a close.
-As Frances Kamm (1998) emphasizes, we do not want our lives to be all over with.

 Perhaps Lucretius only meant to argue that the death state is not bad, since the only thing we could hold against the death state is that it is nonexistence, which is not really objectionable, as witness our attitude about pre-vital nonexistence.
 So interpreted, there is a kernel of truth in Lucretius' argument.
 Truly, our pre-vital nonexistence does not concern us much.
 But that is because pre-vital nonexistence is followed by existence.
 Nor would we worry overly about post-vital nonexistence if it, too, were followed by existence.
 If we could move in and out of existence, say with the help of futuristic machines that could dismantle us, then rebuild us, molecule by molecule, after a period of nonexistence, we would not be overly upset about the intervening gaps, and, rather like hibernating bears, we might enjoy taking occasional breaks from life while the world gets more interesting.
 But undergoing temporary nonexistence is not the same as undergoing permanent nonexistence.
-Unlike the former, the latter entails death in the fullest sense.
-What is upsetting is the death that precedes post-vital nonexistence — or, what comes to the same thing, the permanence of post-vital nonexistence — not nonexistence per se.
+What is upsetting is the permanence of post-vital nonexistence — not nonexistence per se.